Clear-cell carcinoma

 Clear-cell carcinoma, also known as clear-cell adenocarcinoma and mesonephroma, is an epithelial-cell-derived carcinoma characterized by the presence of clear cells observed during histological, diagnostic assessment.
 This form of cancer is classified as a rare cancer with an incidence of 4.8% in white patients, 3.1% in black patients, and 11.1% in Asian patients.

 Clear-cell carcinoma may arise in multiple tissue types including the kidney (clear-cell renal-cell carcinoma), ovary (ovarian clear-cell carcinoma), uterus (uterine clear-cell carcinoma) or gastrointestinal tract (colorectal clear-cell carcinoma).
+The clear-cell variant is also a histomorphological pattern of pancreatic ductal adenocarcinoma (PDAC).
+This is where the cytoplasm is almost completely translucent in the exocrine cells of the pancreas and very exaggerated nuclei are visible.
+This clear cell pattern can be mistaken for a benign tumor, leading to challenges with accurate and timely diagnoses.

 Treatment options for clear cell carcinoma vary by the tissue type affected.
 It may include a combination of chemotherapy (paclitaxel and carboplatin or irinotecan plus cisplatin) and surgical resection in ovarian clear-cell carcinoma; debulking or resection paired with chemotherapy (cisplatin) in ovarian clear-cell carcinoma; cytokine therapy (IL-2, interferon), kinase inhibitors (temsirolimus, sunitinib, sorafenib, pazopanib) and anti-angiogenic therapies (bevacizumab).